Cryoanalgesia to Prevent Acute and Chronic Pain Following Mastectomy and Limb Amputation: A Randomized, Double-Masked, Sham-Controlled Study

 The specific nerves targeted will depend on the surgical site: intercostal blocks (4 levels per side depending on the specific surgical approach) for mastectomy; femoral/sciatic for lower limb amputation, and brachial plexus (or terminal nerves) for upper limb amputation.
 The cryoneurolysis sites will be cleansed with chlorhexidine gluconate and isopropyl alcohol.
 Using the optimal ultrasound transducer for the specific anatomic location and subject anatomy (linear vs curvilinear array), the target nerves will be identified in a transverse cross-sectional (short axis) view.

-Mastectomy subjects: We will use a hand-held cryoneurolysis machine (Iovera, Myoscience, Redwood City, CA).
+Mastectomy subjects [up to the first 20 subjects]: We will use a hand-held cryoneurolysis machine (Iovera, Myoscience, Redwood City, CA).
 For subjects randomized to sham, we will insert the angiocatheters just through the skin and subsequently place the probe through the angiocatheter, but not deeper than immediately subcutaneous (lidocaine 2% will be administered, as needed, to anesthetize the angiocatheter track).
 We will simulate a cryo treatment but not actually deliver gas to the probe.
 Therefore, there will be no temperature change.
 However, since all subjects will have a paravertebral block in place—and intercostal cryoneurolysis approach is via the subjects' back outside of their line of vision, subjects will be unable to sense much besides the pressure of the angiocatheter insertion and will remain masked to treatment group.
 For subjects randomized to receive cryoneurolysis, the same procedure will be used, only the angiocatheters inserted deeper towards the intercostal nerves, the probes situated adjacent to the intercostal nerves, and active gas passed through the probe resulting in cryoneurolysis of the target nerves.
 For subjects having a bilateral mastectomy, the same treatment as performed on the firs side will be performed on the contralateral side (right side always performed first).